LilithHafner/Chairmarks.jl/docs/src/migration.md

 performance overhead for that access.

 However, Chairmarks's arguments are functions evaluated in the scope of the macro call, not quoted expressions `eval`ed at global scope.
-This makes nonconstant global access is much less of an issue in Chairmarks than BenchmarkTools, which, in turn eliminates much of the need to interpolate variables and so interpolation is not directly supported.
+This makes nonconstant global access much less of an issue in Chairmarks than BenchmarkTools which, in turn, eliminates much of the need to interpolate variables.
+Consequently, interpolation is not directly supported.
 You can always throw an `@eval` in front and then use interpolation if you would like, though this will leak memory.[^1]